-Inadequate safeguarding of financial leakages from trade and investment in the Tourism economy constrains Tourism growth, resulting in:
+Inadequate trade and investment in the tourism economy limits tourism growth, resulting in:

-- Lack of investment in rural and peri-urban areas located near major attractions; - Limited appreciation of the potential of Tourism to contribute significantly to economic development; - Limited and incoherent national Tourism investment strategy partly underpinned by the split competence between national and provincial government; - Urban bias in investment interest; and - Lack of Tourism demand scenarios to inform supply.
+- Lack of investment in rural and peri-urban areas located near major attractions; - Limited appreciation of the potential of tourism to contribute significantly to economic development; - Limited and incoherent national tourism investment strategy partly underpinned by the split competence between national and provincial government; - Urban bias in investment interest; and - Lack of tourism demand scenarios to inform supply.

-- Promote South Africa as a preferred destination for Tourism investment by packaging solid investment opportunities; - Incorporate rural and peri-urban opportunities for investment; - Promote Tourism as an appealing sector for domestic investors; - Develop capacity to package high impact Tourism projects; - Continuously work towards policy certainty by facilitating removal of regulatory barriers;
+A comprehensive tourism investment framework that involves all spheres of government focusing on:

-Strengthen the capacity of government to monitor investment trends, including supply gaps.
+- Facilitating basic infrastructure development for accessibility to tourism establishments in rural areas; - Promote South Africa as a preferred destination for tourism investment by packaging solid investment opportunities which minimises leakages and promote tourism as an appealing sector for domestic investors; - Mapping of existing incentives, provision of demand and supply statistics and building a case for tourism to attract investment; - Incorporate rural and peri-urban opportunities for investment and develop capacity to package high impact tourism projects; - Continuously work towards policy certainty and promotion of ease of doing business by facilitating removal of regulatory barriers to ensure efficiency; and - Strengthen the capacity of government to monitor investment trends, including supply gaps.